 Stinging Insects tend to send people in Granite City, IL to the emergency room, which is why it is crucial that you know how to tell the difference between them.
 This is especially true for common insects including paper wasps and European hornets.
 We have compiled details that will help you be able to properly identify either species.

 The Appearance of These Stinging Insects

 Paper Wasps get their name from the material that they build their nests with, as it looks like paper.
-The identifying factors on these pests are that they are mostly brown, but they have some yellow areas on their body and legs.
-Also these insects tend to have a thinner “waist” when compared to the European Hornet.
+The identifying factors of these pests are that they are mostly brown, but they have some yellow areas on their body and legs.
+Also, these insects tend to have a thinner “waist” when compared to the European Hornet.

-The European Hornet is also referred to as the giant hornet or brown hornets.
-They get their name from originally being introduced from Europe into New York in the 1800’s.
-These insects are brown with yellow stripes on their abdomens and also are larger when compared to the paper wasps.
+The European Hornet is also referred to as the giant hornet or brown hornet.
+They get their name from originally being introduced from Europe into New York in the 1800s.
+These insects are brown with yellow stripes on their abdomens and also are larger when compared to paper wasps.

 European Hornets typically nest inside of hollow trees, barns, attics, or hollow walls of houses.
 Their unprotected nests are commonly covered in a brown envelope which is made of cellulose from decayed wood.